GamerSoft24/Software/Programs.md

 [**Roblox:**](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Roblox)

-1 -> [Roblox:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Roblox/RobloxPlayerInstaller.exe) kind of hate the installer and the error messages are awful.
-If any roblox devs come across this, at least use the [error chart](https://github.com/GamerSoft24/Software/blob/Main/Errors%20chart.md) or some form of error code as troubleshooting is way too hard.
+1 -> [Roblox:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Roblox/RobloxPlayerInstaller.exe) Okmeque1 kind of hates this installer and thinks that the error messages are awful.
+If any Roblox Devs come across this, at least use the [Error chart](https://github.com/GamerSoft24/Software/blob/Main/Errors%20chart.md) or some form of error code as troubleshooting is way too hard.

 [**TeamViewer:**](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/TeamViewer)